-To safely transport P-LNG, three (3) CanaGas type-4 tanks are installed inside of a standard intermodal shipping container to create an Intermodal Transport Module (ITM).
-An ITM will carry up to 13 MT of natural gas as P-LNG.
-Transportation costs are kept low as ITMs will use the world’s existing intermodal infrastructure; trucks, trains & container ships.
-Container ships will be chartered by CanaGas for large volume marine transport.
+To safely transport P-LNG, three (3) of our proprietary type-4 tanks are installed inside of a standard intermodal shipping container to create a CanaGas Transport Module or CTM.
+Under UN designation such an intermodal transport module is called a Multi-Element Gas Container (MEGC).
+Our MEGCs or CTMs will carry up to 13 MT (625Mscf) of natural gas as P-LNG.
+Transportation costs are kept low as our CTMs will use the world’s existing intermodal infrastructure; trucks, trains & container ships.
+Container ships of all sizes may be chartered for the marine transport of P-LNG.

-The same ITMs will also make small-scale biogas practical and feasible.
+The same CTMs will also make small-scale biogas practical and feasible.
 Biogas can be economically produced from farms, feedlots, forestry operations, landfills and sewage treatment facilities where a tie-in to a natural gas pipeline is not available.

 The same MCTMs can be used to transport natural gas in one direction, and liquid CO2 for sequestration in the other direction.
 No cleaning of the tanks is required at either end.

 Similar CTMs at lower pressure will also transport liquid CO2, ethane, and ethylene; with little or no chilling.

 At lower pressure still, CTMs will also safely transport methanol and ammonia.